tberlok/psecas/README.md

 [Chebyshev and Fourier Spectral Methods](http://depts.washington.edu/ph506/Boyd.pdf) by John P. Boyd.

+### How it works
-The user writes down a linearized set of equations, the eigenvalue problem, which is then discretized on either an infinite, finite or periodic domain.
+The user writes down a linearized set of equations, the eigenvalue problem, which is automatically discretized on either an infinite, finite or periodic domain.
+The resulting EVP can then be solved to a requested precision.

 ### Overview of the code
 The code consist of three main classes